If you have any queries please contact our Access Pathway Team on (01472) 323998 or email firstname.lastname@example.org.

 - Contact made with parents by author or representative at panel with the recommendations following panel.
 AP coordinator if no author.

 - Letter of recommendations sent out to parent.
 This is done within two weeks after panel.
-Copies are also sent to services involved with CYP and family.
+Copies are also sent to services involved with children and young people and family.

 - Any onward referrals made within two weeks after panel.